 What in-house legal trends are you seeing that you find particularly exciting and/or interesting?

 It’s become standard for in-house legal teams to have (or be implementing) some degree of legal technology, whether it be a contract management system, matter management or equity record keeping.
-The pandemic is driving a ‘more for less’ attitude among my colleagues at other organisations so I expect that this will continue.
+The pandemic is driving a ‘more for less’ attitude among my colleagues at other organizations so I expect that this will continue.

 What certifications do you think are essential to succeed as an in-house lawyer?